-Source: SPARQ Final PY'15
+Source: SPARQ Final PY'19

-Current and Projected Employment Opportunities in the state:
+Current and Projected Employment Opportunities in the state

-"Delaware is projected to have 40,900 more jobs in 2012 than in 2012, for an average annual growth rate of 0.90 percent.
-Health Care and Social Assistance is expected to create far and away the greatest number of jobs, with projected growth of 9,980 jobs.
-Nearly one-quarter of the net new jobs in Delaware are projected to be in this industry.
-The projection year of 2022 is assumed to be at full employment, that being the default expectation for any year that far into the future, so a portion of the projected job growth, about 10,000 jobs, comes from the movement from less than full employment in 2012 to assumed full employment in 2022". - Delaware 2022 Occupation & Industry Projections, Delaware Department of Labor, Office of Occupational and Labor Market Information
+Delaware is projected to have 28,670 more jobs in 2026 than in 2016, for an average annual growth rate of 0.60 percent.
+Health Care and Social Assistance is expected to create far and away the greatest number of jobs, with projected growth of 9,450 jobs.
+Nearly 1.3% of the net new jobs in Delaware are projected to be in this industry.
+The projection year of 2026 is assumed to be at full employment, that being the default expectation for any year that far into the future, so a portion of the projected job growth (a few thousand jobs), comes from the movement from less than full employment in 2016 to assumed full employment in 2026.